 I commenced this review with the insightful overview of computer mediated language learning provided by Thorne and Payne, who recognize ubiquitous computing to be emerging through widespread cell phone voice and text messaging, as students' lives are critically mediated by their participation in digital communities in a time of rapid technological change.
 Keirnan and Aizawa suggest task-based learning comprises a particularly appropriate method of cell phone-based L2 learning; while Thornton and Houser observe the capacity of the cell phone to receive and store pushed SMS and email media suits the distributed practice they consider effective.
 The fact that cell phones are nearly always at hand favours the intermittent study that contemporary students are likely to engage in; through smart phones they can access web resources and engage in tasks when convenient.
+New convergent technologies that provide increasingly sophisticated capabilities will inevitably amplify this trend towards ubiquitous computing and the concomitant use of taskbased learning, distributed practice, and classroom interactivity in language learning.
+Apple's iPhone will likely emerge as a prototypical device in this regard.

-I propose Markett, Arnedillo-Sánchez, Weber and Tangney's paper has an important application to cell phone usage in the L2 classroom context, viz.:

-capturing SMS into a computer database that is then displayed on a message board is of central importance to the effective use of cell phones in L2 learning contexts.
+In my opinion, Markett, Arnedillo-Sánchez, Weber and Tangney's paper has an important application to cell phone usage in the L2 classroom context, viz.: capturing SMS into a computer database that is then displayed on a message board is of central importance to the effective use of cell phones in L2 learning contexts.
 This enables the teacher to effectively monitor classroom activity and to rapidly respond verbally to specific requests.
-The teacher can make use of a fullsize keyboard, and of the threaded discussions archived on the message board, to send SMS to students via computer.
+The teacher can make use of a full-size keyboard, and of the threaded discussions archived on the message board, to send SMS to students via computer.
 SMS can now be received online, and sent from a computer via the Internet; therefore a web-based message board solution for receiving, archiving, displaying, and sending SMS is the most feasible means of achieving this ability.
-Problems will likely arise in the difficulty L1 native teachers working in L2 countries have in operating in a foreign culture and language.
-However, once such a solution is available, significant gains in effectiveness will be obtained through exploiting the ubiquitous and increasingly sophisticated nature of student cell phones.
+Problems will likely arise in the considerable difficulty L1 native teachers working in L2 countries sometimes have in operating in a foreign culture and language.
+However, once such a solution is readily available, significant gains in effectiveness will be obtained through exploiting the ubiquitous and increasingly sophisticated nature of student cell phones.
 Learning materials and tasks can be distributed via SMS, both during and after class.
 Students can engage in individual, paired and group tasks using their cell phones, in communication with each other and with students from other classes and institutions.
 Classes can be administered via SMS, as individual students are informed of relevant material, reminded of overdue assignments, given feedback, and forwarded scores.
 Diaz observes it is not necessary for the teacher to use a cell phone; it is far more convenient to set up and maintain large lists using computer email software.
 This administrative potential is reinforced by Thornton and Houser's survey finding that students ranked administrative tasks highest in the desirability of mobile phone educational functions.

 Warschauer observes that computers and the Internet are highly disruptive technologies that require extensive organisational restructuring and professional development for successful use.
-The challenge for implementing cell phones in the L2 classroom will be to ensure that this process does not merely constitute the opening of a Pandora's box, with students assuming free license to engage in off-task behaviour; but that they take full educational advantage of this means of ubiquitous computer-mediated second language learning.
+The challenge for implementing cell phones in the L2 classroom will be to ensure that this process does not merely constitute the opening of a Pandora's box, with students assuming free license to engage in off-task behaviour; but that they take full educational advantage of this readily available and rapidly evolving means of providing ubiquitous computer-mediated second language learning.